Interdisciplinary Theme

 Biography

-Professor Chun teaches Consumer Behavior and Marketing Management for Services.
-She has been honored with the Hotel School's Teacher of the Year Award multiple times (at both undergraduate and graduate levels), the Ted Teng '79 Dean's Teaching Excellence Award, and the Merrill Presidential Scholar Outstanding Educator Award at Cornell University.
+Chun teaches Consumer Behavior and Marketing Management for Services.
+She has been honored with the Nolan School's Teacher of the Year Award seven times, Ted Teng '79 Dean's Teaching Excellence Award, and Merrill Presidential Scholar Outstanding Educator at Cornell University.
+She is frequently invited to educate global industry leaders on marketing and customer journey.

 Selected Publications